 In New York, employers have no obligation to pay for “time not worked” unless they have established a specific, written policy stating otherwise.
 Time not worked includes holidays, sick time, and vacation time.

 However, New York is one of 27 states that require employers to pay for accrued but unused vacation time if there is a paid leave policy in place.
 So if an employee has earned vacation time and the employer does not maintain a written forfeit policy, the employer is obligated under state law to pay the employee for their accrued time.
+Consult with an attorney or HR professional if you do not want to pay for accrued time in this circumstance.

 Has the coronavirus pandemic affected New York’s vacation and time off laws?